devbisme/skidl/docsrc/pelicansite/content/posts/schematics.md

 I started to separate the KiCad-specific pieces of the code from the generic schematic-generation pieces.
 This partitioning also makes it easier to support the various versions of KiCad.
-(The schematic generation code development started when KiCad5 was the current version, but now it's KiCad7.)
+(The schematic generation code development started when KiCad 5 was the current version, but now it's KiCad 7.)

 For handling hierarchy,
 the original code parsed information stored in SKiDL `Part` objects.